A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on

-When selecting which DP algorithms to use, we provide descriptions of each algorithm, consider their ease of implementation, determine whether they require any additional tuning parameters, assess their computational feasibility, and other advantages and disadvantages.
-As part of study, we note which methods work in theory under specific conditions that would not normally be met in practice.
-This assessment will be useful for the data privacy and confidentiality community in developing better and more robust DP algorithms in the future.
+We develop selection criteria that excludes methods which work in theory only under specific conditions that would not normally be met in practice or cannot be tested.
+We find that many of the proposed methods in the literature could not be practically used in our setting.
+When selecting DP algorithms, we provide descriptions of each method, consider their ease of implementation, determine whether they require any additional tuning parameters, and assess their computational feasibility.
+This assessment will be useful for the statistical data privacy community in developing more applicable DP methods for the future.

-We also contribute new methodology for some DP regression methods.
-We improve the sensitivity calculation for fitting the models with binary or categorical predictors and provide standard error estimates in addition to point estimates.
-Many of the existing methods for DP regression only provide point estimates, but we require that the validation server provides full inference.
+We also contribute new methodology for obtaining estimates using DP regression.
+Specifically, we improve the sensitivity calculation for fitting the models with binary or categorical predictors and provide means of obtaining standard error estimates in addition to point estimates.
+Many of the existing methods for DP regression only provide point estimates, but we require that the validation server supports statistical inference in addition to estimation.
 Further, obtaining standard errors or confidence intervals is crucial to most statistical analyses.

-We define feasibility based on the impact of DP mechanisms on analyses for making public policy decisions and their accuracy according to several utility metrics.
+We define feasibility based on the impact of DP methods on analyses for making public policy decisions and their accuracy according to several utility metrics.
+Though motivated by an application to administrative tax data, the results of this paper are useful for the general study of DP and the feasibility of DP queries.
 We evaluate the methods using real data and identify how specific data features might challenge some of these methods.
-To the best of our knowledge, this paper covers the first comprehensive case study on DP methodology for various statistical analyses.
-DP is a rapidly growing and popular field of study, but the vast majority of the work has focused solely on theoretical developments.
+To the best of our knowledge, this paper provides the first comprehensive case study on DP queries.
+DP is a rapidly growing and popular field of study, but the vast majority of the work has focused on theoretical developments.
 Our results and conclusions will be vital in informing the current state of DP methods, addressing practical problems, and identifying directions for future work, particularly for statistical inference.